 The other thing I have trouble with is that the committee chair has a vote on all proceedings.
-We see that only occasionally in our parliamentary process, on special joint legislative committees where a chair has a vote on policies, debates, and motions at committee and also can cast a vote to break a tie as well.
+We see that only occasionally in our parliamentary process, on special joint legislative committees where a chair has a vote on policies, debates, and motions at committee and can also cast a vote to break a tie.
 It has been suggested here that the chair of the committee gets to vote, plus gets to cast a ballot to break a tie on all votes.
 Essentially even though Liberals are saying there are going to be four Liberals as it sits today on the committee, there are actually five because the chair has two votes.

 In clause 21, it says the report is not presented to Parliament.
 The committee writes a report that is presented to the and to the minister or ministers whom it impacts.
 They get to vet all the reports.
 How is that freedom of speech?
 How is that our ability as parliamentarians to do our job if, when the committee reaches a decision, it still gets vetted by the PMO and vetted by the affected minister.
 That is beyond the pale of proper parliamentary procedure and democracy.